dmr-capstone/fiscal-shock/CONTRIBUTING.md

 ## Other Git Tips
 - Make sure you have the latest code by pulling using `git pull`.
-- You can temporarily save work without commiting using `git stash`.
+- You can temporarily save work without committing using `git stash`.
-    - If you have no idea what you last had on the stash, make sure to clear it using `git stash clear`.
+    - `git stash list` enumerates your current stash
+    - `git stash show` shows a difference of the stashed changeset
+    - `git stash pop` pops off the most recently stashed changeset; will optionally take a stack number to bypass stack behavior
+    - `git stash clear` will clear all stashed changesets
+    - `git stash apply` applies the most recently stashed changeset without clearing it from the stash
+    - More information on using the stash can be found at https://git-scm.com/docs/git-stash.
 - Be careful with merge conflicts.
 If you have no idea how to handle them, ask for help.
 There's a lot of mistakes that can be made if someone isn't careful with conflict remediation.
 - If you need to work from features in another person's branch, branch off their branch by switching to their branch using `git checkout BRANCH_NAME` and running `git checkout -b NEW_BRANCH_NAME`, which will create a new branch with the given name based off the branch you were just in.
 As stated above, don't work in another person's branch if it isn't necessary.
+    - If you accidentally commit to master, you can branch off of those changes and reset master using `git reset origin --hard`.
+Try not to commit to master.
+- `git cherry-pick [revision hash]` lets you steal a commit from another branch if you accidentally commit to the wrong branch, but you'll still need to clean up any merge conflicts or other situations that occur.
 - Git is very powerful.
 Dr. Siy was not joking with that picture of the multi-use gun from the first day of class.
 Therefore, don't be afraid to ask questions from those more experienced.
 Also, the following link contains some helpful beginner information for git: https://rogerdudler.github.io/git-guide/.